What to do

 - You have diarrhea, feel sick to your stomach, or throw up

-Children and youth under 18 do not need to get tested if they have a stuffy nose, soreness, or feel tired.
+Children and youth under 18 do not have to get tested if they have a stuffy nose, soreness, or feel tired.
+These symptoms are common for them for many other reasons.

 You should not go out or go to work.
 Stay home until you get your test results.
 See CDC guidelines about what to do if you are sick.